Rights and Responsibilities of Students

 Student Club Purchasing Policy

-Student clubs must submit a purchasing request using the Yale SOM Jira Ticketing System to make a purchase, pay an invoice, have a contract signed, or create a purchase order.
+Student clubs must submit a payment request via CampusGroups to make a purchase, pay an invoice, have a contract signed, or create a purchase order.
 The request must include the club budget officer’s approval to be an approved purchase; without that approval, the request will be denied.
-The request must be submitted at least five (5) business days before the event or before the date by which the item is needed.
+The request must be submitted at least five business days before the event or before the date by which the item is needed.
 It is best practice to submit the request as soon as you receive budget officer approval; some purchasing requests can take up to one month to process.

 Student Club and Enterprise Learning Credit Reimbursement Policy

 Students must submit a reimbursement or ELC request using the proper form on the Yale SOM Jira Ticketing System in order to be reimbursed.
-The request must be submitted within ten (10) days of the date the expense was incurred.
-It is the student’s responsibility to make sure all required tax documentation and proof of payment receipt—showing the last 4 digits of credit card number or a bank statement—are attached.
-If this is a club reimbursement, you must include budget officer approval.
+The request must be submitted within ten days of the date the expense was incurred.
+It is the student’s responsibility to make sure all required tax documentation and proof of payment receipt—showing the last four digits of credit card number or a bank statement—are attached.

 Fundraising Guidelines